 Olney joined the Economics Department in 1991 as a research associate at the Institute of Business and Economic Research.
 She ...
 More >

 Before joining the Human Rights Center, Cristián Orrega, a biochemist and forensic geneticist, served as assistant laboratory director and criminalist supervisor at the California Department of Justice's Jan Bashinski DNA Laboratory in Richmond, Calif.

 He is a founding member of the Alliance of Forensic Scientists for Human Rights and Humanitarian Investigations, a volunteer organization, which has worked closely with the ...
 More >

-Kevin Padian is a professor of paleontology and evolutionary biology in UC Berkeley's Department of Integrative Biology, and the curator of paleontology in the UC Museum of Paleontology.
+Kevin Padian is a professor of paleontology and evolutionary biology in UC Berkeley's Department of Integrative Biology, and a curator at the UC Museum of Paleontology.
 Padian's research interests are united by an interest in how large-scale changes get started in evolution.
 He and his colleagues work to address questions such as “how did flight evolve?” and “how did dinosaurs take over?”

 David A. Patterson is the Pardee Professor of Computer Science; director of the Reliable Adaptive Distributed computing Laboratory (RAD Lab); and director of the Parallel Computing Laboratory (Par Lab).

 He is the first in his family to graduate from college and he enjoyed it so much that he didn’t stop until he received a Ph.D.
 (UCLA '76).
 He then joined UC Berkeley, where he and his colleagues developed innovations in the ...
 More >

 P. David Pearson is a faculty member in the Language and Literacy program at UC Berkeley's School of Education, and served as dean of the school for nine years, starting in July 2001.
 His current research focuses on reading instruction and reading assessment policies and practices at all levels — local, state and national.